CorrelAid/c7-etl-transform/README.md

 # Developer information
 Just kept here for continuing after the hackathon :)

+## Documentation
+Documentation of the data transformations and functionality can be found in the project [Wiki](https://github.com/CorrelAid/c7-etl-transform/wiki/Contents).

 ## Definition of Done

 Default Definition of Done can be found